Click here for the audio recording of the main parts of the service. Today is the Indigenous Day of Prayer, Trinity Sunday and Father’s Day

-The 100th anniversary of The United Church of Canada will be launched with special services, locally and nationally, on June 9, 2024, and culminate with a national service on June 8, 2025.
+The 100th anniversary of The United Church of Canada was launched with special services, locally and nationally, on June 9, 2024, and will culminate with a national service on June 8, 2025.
 The occasion will also be recognized at the 45th General Council, to be held in July in Calgary, Alberta.

 This is a year of celebration but also of lament.
 While honouring the good work we have done, we also name honestly our history as a denomination, acknowledge our colonial past and our role in residential schools, as well as other harms done by stances we have or have not taken collectively.